amanmadov/lwc-notes/README.md

-**Now what is the LWC?**
+### **What are the benefits of LWC over Aura? **

-The Lightning Component is a programming model for building Lightning components that utilizes web standards concepts like Shadow DOM, rendering, custom events, and ES6 arrow functions.
+The Lightning Component is a programming model for building Lightning components that utilizes web standards concepts like Shadow DOM, rendering, custom events, or ES6 arrow functions.

-**What are the benefits of LWC over Aura? **

 Lightning Web Components only take care of a small piece of code, including security, Lightning Data Service, and base Lightning components, while the rest is taken care of by the browser.
-It's a lightweight framework and not as heavy as Aura, and because it handles less, the performance is higher.
+It's a lightweight framework, not as heavy as Aura, and because it handles less functionality, the performance is higher.
 Additionally, you don't need to learn a different framework to develop an application in Salesforce, as Lightning Web Components use plain JavaScript.

-The question is whether Aura will still be in use?
+Now, one other question is whether Aura will still be in use?
 Yes, many people use it and you can embed your lightning web component inside the aura component, but you can't do other other way around.

 LWC introduced better testing using the Jest framework.
 You can write test cases for your component to catch bugs in the early stages.
 In addition, LWC has better security features.
 The JavaScript strict mode is enforced, meaning you can't write global variables and your variables will not be hoisted.
 LWC also restricts access to Salesforce global variables.

 From an interview perspective, it's important to remember that LWC provides better security, better testing, and the ability to interoperate with Aura components.

 Lightning Experience is a modern and intuitive user interface designed for Salesforce.
 It provides a personalized and seamless experience for users to navigate and interact with their data.
 The interface is optimized for mobile devices, making it easy to use Salesforce on the go.
 Lightning Experience also offers powerful analytics and AI-driven insights to help users make informed decisions.
 In contrast, the classic view is the older and more traditional interface for Salesforce, which may not have the same level of customization and features as Lightning Experience.